dogweather/forkful/content/en/typescript/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string involves converting textual representations of dates and times into a format that can be manipulated and analyzed by the program.
-This is a common task in programming as it allows for the handling of user input, storage of time-stamped data, and interactions with APIs, yielding more functional and user-friendly applications.

 ## How to:
 TypeScript, being a superset of JavaScript, relies on the Date object for parsing dates from strings.
 However, working with dates in JS/TS can become verbose or imprecise due to the quirks of the Date object.
 Here's a basic example followed by an approach using a popular library, `date-fns`, for more robust solutions.